Yixuan39/IGC-fish/input_files/fish/Single_Analysis/README.md

 `IGC1`: Fish dataset where all species have 2 paralogs

 `IGC2`: Fish dataset where at least one species has 1 or more missing paralogs.
+(2 paralogs of stickleback and zebrafish DNA and 1 paralog of spotted gar DNA are assured.)

 ## Models